Six reasons to set up an Australian Partnership Agreement?

 Even though the partnership interest is held in Colin’s name, the trust is the beneficial owner.
 The Family Trust is responsible for the income that comes from the partnership.
 Colin does not pay tax on the partnership income.
 The Peters Family Trust is responsible for the partnership income.

-Company as trustee holding an interest in a partnership
+2. Example of a company as trustee holding an interest in a partnership

-Koko Nominees Pty Ltd is trustee of the Koko Family Trust.
+Koko Nominees Pty Ltd is the trustee of the Koko Family Trust.
 The Koko Family Trust is going to take up an interest in a partnership.
 But trusts cannot hold assets in their own name.
 Trusts operate through ‘trustees’.
 A trust needs a trustee.
 The trustee holds the assets on trust for the family trust.
 In this instance: the partnership interest is owned by Koko Nominees Pty Ltd atf the Koko Family Trust.

 Example of a partnership that has partners who are companies, humans and trusts:

-1. John Alfred Smith (holding his interest as bare trustee for his mother Mavis) – 25%
+- John Alfred Smith (holding his interest as bare trustee for his mother Mavis) – 25%

-2. Mary Chan – 20%
+- Mary Chan – 20%

-3. Cologne Nominees Pty Ltd (as trustee of the Cologne Family Trust) – 30%
+- Cologne Nominees Pty Ltd (as trustee of the Cologne Family Trust) – 30%

-4. Fighting Fit Pty Ltd – 25%
+- Fighting Fit Pty Ltd – 25%

 In this example, Mary and Fighting Fit Pty Ltd hold their interest in the partnership for themselves – absolutely.
 They are both the ‘legal’ and ‘beneficial’ owners.